 This small, round pavilion has two very differently-styled floors.
 The ground floor is covered by blue and white Dutch tiles, while above the two small rooms are designed in a Chinese style.

-Continue walking onwards to the far end of the gardens by the canal and fountain, with a view back down the the palace.
+Continue walking onwards to the far end of the gardens by the canal and fountain, with a view back down to the palace.
 Cross to the other side and head onwards towards a bridge over a stream.
 Keep to the edge of the water, and you’ll see the little islands in the lake.
 They look natural, but the entire gardens are actually manmade.
 Further around the lake you’ll have views across to a small Apollo Temple and then soon reach the Badenburg Pavillion.

 The most surprising thing about this pleasure pavilion is the extremely large bathtub.
 It’s actually more of a swimming pool, but apparently the bathers would walk about in it rather than swim.
 Note the very large gold taps on one side.
 I can’t imagine how long it took to fill up.